Laura Fuentes

 More Recipes with Protein Powder

-Protein powder is really versatile and it’s a great way to add more nutrition to recipes my family already loves.
-Other favorites are these breakfast cookies, in a bowl of protein oatmeal, and even in protein pancakes!
+Other favorites you can make with protein powder are these breakfast cookies, in a bowl of protein oatmeal, and even in protein pancakes!

 Healthy Pumpkin Protein Muffins (with Oats)